vmware-samples/packer-examples-for-vsphere/CONTRIBUTING.md

 1. You [open a discussion](https://github.com/vmware-samples/packer-examples-for-vsphere/discussions) to discuss any significant work with the maintainer(s).
 1. You open an issue and link your pull request to the issue for context.
-1. You are working against the latest source on the `main` branch.
+1. You are working against the latest source on the `develop` branch.
 1. You check existing open, and recently merged, pull requests to make sure someone else hasn't already addressed the problem.